 Strengthening your hips can also help with chronic hip and lower back pain by improving circulation and muscle imbalances.

 So try these tips for increasing your hip strength and muscle mass to enjoy a healthy and active life as you grow older!

-If you enjoyed these tips, please bookmark our site and subscribe to our newsletter.
+If you enjoyed these tips, please bookmark my site and subscribe to my newsletter.